Towards a Welcoming & Inclusive Church

 The overwhelming message of the Bible, in story after story, is that of God’s radical love and welcome.
 Every time we think we know who’s in and who’s out, God does something to challenge those assumptions, to unbind our hearts and minds from old ways of understanding, and to draw the circle ever wider.

 HEARTS UNBOUND invites you to explore ten of those inspiring stories of radical love and welcome.
 Entertaining, thought-provoking, and participatory, each session looks in-depth at the story, the historical context out of which it came, and some of the insights to be gained.

 Designed to be used as a small-group Bible study, HEARTS UNBOUND uses the format of Reader’s Theater.
 But fear not… no costumes, sets, or refined acting chops needed!
 All you need are six to eight people around a table, reading the script, having fun, all the while learning a great deal in the process.

 All ten sessions are available for free download below.

-National Gay and Lesbian Task Force, HRC y UNID@S presentan nueva guía bilingüe dirigida a familias e iglesias latinas para educar sobre la orientación sexual, la identidad de género y la Biblia
+National LGBTQ Task Force, HRC y UNID@S presentan nueva guía bilingüe dirigida a familias e iglesias latinas para educar sobre la orientación sexual, la identidad de género y la Biblia

 "LULAC está en contra de todo tipo de discriminación.
 Me siento muy orgullosa de mi estado natal al aprobar los matrimonios entre personas del mismo sexo", dijo Ralina Cardona, directora estatal de Nueva York para LULAC.
 "Como americanos, tenemos que aceptar nuestras diferencias.
 Es lo que separa a este gran país.
 No todos somos de la misma cultura, color, orientación sexual o religión, pero todos somos americanos y en nuestra unidad está nuestra fuerza, pero en nuestras diferencias está nuestro poder".